ydyxj/ydyxj.github.io/index.md

 - M/EEG, fMRI

 My research focused on investigating the brain activation associated with reading, particularly the impact of language proficiency on brain network changes.
-Recently, I am interested in using **multi-modal imaging techniques** and **phase amplitude coupling methods** to understand the neurobiological substrate underlying **language functions**, with a particular focus on **second language processing**.
+Recently, I am interested in using **MEG** or **multi-modal imaging techniques** and **phase amplitude coupling methods** to understand the neurobiological substrate underlying **multisensory perception, speech, and language language functions**.